CBIIT/NCI-DOE-Collab-Pilot3-Pathology-Reports-Hierarchical-Self-Attention-Network/README.md

 1- Download reports from modac.cancer.gov:

-To download the  data needed to train and test the model, and the trained model files, you should create an account first on the Model and Data Clearinghouse [MoDac](modac.cancer.gov).
+To download the  reports needed to train and test the model, and the trained model file, you should first create an account on the Model and Data Clearinghouse [MoDac](modac.cancer.gov).

-Then run the script  [./data_utils/download_data.py](./data_utils/download_data.py).
+To download the reports and their corresponding metadata, run the script  [./data_utils/download_data.py](./data_utils/download_data.py).

-2- Generate trainign/validaton/test datasets:
+2- Generate training/validaton/test datasets:
 The script  [./data_utils/trainTestSplitMetaData.py](./data_utils/trainTestSplitMetaData.py) splits the data into training/validation/test datasets and mapps the site and histology to integer categories.